America: Ha’olam Hehadash Be’yiddish Ube’ivrit

 193 pages, NIS 84

-- Obama appoints Jonathan Safran Foer to U.S. Holocaust Memorial Council
+- Jonathan Safran Foer Appointed to Holocaust Memorial Council

 Mass Jewish immigration to America in the late 19th and early 20th centuries is one of the most interesting chapters in the history of the Jewish people.
 During this period of time, a torrent of nearly 2 million Jews flowed from Europe to the United States.
 Most of them stayed to live there, prospering and expanding into the world’s largest Jewish community.